bolognesandwiches/G-Inventory-Viewer/README.md

 G-itemViewer is a specialized tool for Habbo Origins, offering comprehensive inventory management, room item viewing and trading assistance.

+## **NOTE: Item and Room scan data is automatically uploaded to an external, publicly accessible G-itemviewer owned API.
+You can view your raw scan data by visitng https://gitemviewer.fly.dev/scans/USERNAME.**

 ## Features and How to Use

 ### 1. Inventory Management